erewhon/reactive-web-presentation/presentation/presentation.md

 <aside class="">

 In some FRP systems, events are pushed to you.
 In others, you pull events.
+(When you want the result, it works back to see what you want.)

+There is also a hybrid type, push-pull.
+For example, some pull-based streams could act like lazy lists.
+Events from the user, for example, would be push-based streams.

 </aside>